What does it mean to be “in shape”?

 - Then, we spend some time practicing and learning the movements for the session.

 - After the practice session, we move on to what we call the “Push” session.
-This is our approach to conditioning, and it’s based around the same movements you’ve practiced for the day, but now you will push those movements a bit further.
+This is our approach to conditioning, and it’s based around the same movements you are already familiar with, but now you will push those movements a bit further.
 We always follow the Push session with some targeted stretches.

 - Finally, we finish up by taking some time to ponder and reflect on the session.